 You blazed through The Chronicles of Narnia, Redwall, and the Ranger’s Apprentice.
 Now what?
-While your favorite books will probably stay your favorites for all your life, fasten your seat belts because there are great fantasy novels ahead!
+While your favorite books will probably stay your favorites for all your life, fasten your seat belts because there are great fantasy books for Christian teens ahead!

 If your teen devours every fantasy novel you can find, or if you are looking for a book that will give you an escape for this world, here’s your list!
 May it act as a map to guide you through new dangers, passed hungry trolls, and over the mountains to a safe haven.